JeffCohen/ez/README.md

 * Enables **instant domain modeling without migrations** by using a file named `db/models.yml`.
 * No new rake tasks to learn.
 This gem enhances `db:migrate` to incorporate the `db/models.yml` file automatically.
 * You can run `rake db:migrate` to initially generate a file named `db/models.yml`.
 It will have some self-documenting comments inside of it.
 * In development mode, there's no need to ever run `rake db:migrate`!
-Every brower request will trigger automatic table updates.
+Every browser request will trigger automatic table updates.
 * In the rails console, 'reload!' will also trigger table updates.
-* If you prefer, you can run `rake db:migrate` whenever you modify `db/models.yml`.
+* If you prefer, just run `rake db:migrate` whenever you modify `db/models.yml`.
-* `rake db:migrate` will run any pending migrations *after* following instructions in the `db/models.yml` file.
+* `rake db:migrate` will run any pending migrations *after* any table updates from the `db/models.yml` file.

 **Syntax Guide for `db/models.yml`**